UrbanInstitute/la-policing-typology/README.md

 HUD USPS data on residential and business addresses:
 - [HUD USPS vacancy data](https://www.huduser.gov/portal/datasets/usps.html)

-All of the raw source data files that the authors used to create the analytical data set are included in the `data/` directory, with the exception of the HUD USPS data which is restricted access and must be downloaded from the HUD website at the link above.
-We include these static datasets to enable replication as the LAPD open data sources are frequently updated on the [LA Open Data Portal](https://data.lacity.org/).
+All of the raw source data files that the authors used to create the analytical data set are available from the authors by [request](astern@urban.org), with the exception of the HUD USPS data which is restricted access and must be downloaded from the HUD website at the link above.
+Requesting the static datasets will enable replication of our exact results as the LAPD open data sources are frequently updated on the [LA Open Data Portal](https://data.lacity.org/).
 We observed that these updates can alter historical data so pulling the data on different dates has yielded different 2018 totals.
-The static dataset file names are:
-- Crime: `data/Crime_Data_from_2010_to_Present.csv`
-- Arrests: `data/Arrest_Data_from_2010_to_Present.csv`
-- Calls for Service: `data/CFS/LAPD_Calls_for_Service_2018.csv`
-- Stops: `data/Vehicle_and_Pedestrian_Stop_data_2010_to_Present.csv`
+The `data/` repository includes the following files:
+- Analytical data set: `data/analysis_ready_by_district_final.csv`
+- Tract crosswalk: `data/rd_tract_xwalk.csv`
-- ACS:  This ACS file represents the reporting district-level demographic variables created by cross-walking the census tract-level raw ACS data to reporting districts based on the methodology described in the technical appendix using ArcGIS.
-The output file with the tract-to-reporting district weights can be found in `data/rd_tract_xwalk.csv`.
+    - This file includes the tract-to-reporting district weights produced by crosswalking of the 2010 Census Tracts and the LAPD Reporting Districts using ArcGIS based on the methodology described in the technical appendix.
-- Reporting District Information: `data/LAPD_Reporting_Districts.csv`
+- Reporting District Exclusions: `data/Repdist_exculsions.csv`
+    - Includes a dummy variable indicating whether each reporting district is a LAPD reporting district.
+- LA Times Neighborhood Shapefiles: `data/LA Times Neighborhood Shapefiles/LAC_Neigh.shp`
+    - Neighborhood boundaries in Los Angeles from LA Times.

 If you want to replicate this analysis with the most up-to-date LAPD data, you can access the data via the LA Open Data Portal API at the source links given above.

 ## Getting Started